sbueringer/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 ##### Change an existing cluster's underlying clusterclass
 This section talks about editing a cluster to change the spec.topology.clusterclass field from one reference to another.
-1. User updates the `cluster.spec.topology` field adhering to the update validation [criteria](#clusterclass-2)
+1. User updates the `cluster.spec.topology.clusterclass` field adhering to the compatibility validation [criteria](#clusterclass-2)
-2. For the ControlPlane object in `spec.topology.controlPlane`, the cluster controller checks for the presence of the control plane object using the name `<cluster-name>`.
-If found,
-    1. Compares and updates the number of replicas, if necessary.
-    1. Compares and updates the k8s version, if necessary.
-    1. Updates the KCP object in the API server.
-3. The cluster controller reconciles the list of required machine deployments with the current list of managed machine deployments by:
-    1. Adding/Removing MachineDeployment if necessary.
-    1. Comparing and updating the number of replicas, if necessary.
-    1. Comparing and updating the k8s version for the MD, if necessary.
-    1. Updating the Machine Deployment object in the API server.
+2. ?
+3. ?

 #### Provider implementation
 ##### For infrastructure providers